-To accurately determine the correct fuse size, you will need to consider the wattage used.
-Always consult your vehicle’s owner manual before you repair a blown fuse as well.
+To accurately determine the correct fuse size, you must consider the wattage used.
+Always consult your vehicle’s owner manual before you repair a blown a fuse as well.

-In the owner’s manual, it should give you the exact location of the fuse box, as well as the assigned circuit for all the fuses.
+In the owner’s manual, it should give you the exact location of the fuse box and the assigned circuit for all the fuses.
 If the car is a newer model, you should be able to remove the fuse box lid either with your hand or use a small screwdriver.

 TIP: When you have the lid open, you may need tweezers to remove the blown fuse.

-However, if you replace the blown fuse and the problem keeps persisting, you may have to try something else.
+However, if you replace the blown fuse and the problem persists, you may have to try something else.

 Start by removing the car radio from the dashboard.
 Inspect to make sure all the wires behind the radio are connected.
 You may have to check each wire individually to make sure it is connected.
 They all need to be connected and insulated, so they don’t touch each other.

-If you don’t have the correct tools to remove your car stereo it may be tricky.
-See our guide for more information on How to Remove a Car Stereo Without Keys.
+If you don’t have the correct tools to remove your car stereo, it may be tricky.

 If this doesn’t fix your issue, you may have to do some further troubleshooting.